vrockai/pipeline-test/docs/content.md

 ---

-## C3NA: correlation and consensus-based cross-taxonomy network analysis for compositional microbial data
+## C3NA: correlation and consensus-based cross-taxonomy network analysis for compositional microbial data.
+ 10.11.2022, _K Song, YH Zhou_

+_Phylogeny, Consensus_
+Studying the co-occurrence network structure of microbial samples is one of the critical approaches to understanding the perplexing and delicate relationship between the microbe, host, and diseases.
+It is also critical to develop a tool for investigating co-occurrence networks and differential abundance analyses to reveal the disease-related taxa-taxa relationship.
+In addition, it is also necessary to tighten the co-occurrence network into smaller modules to increase the ability for functional annotation and interpretability of these taxa-taxa relationships.
+Also, it is critical to retain the phylogenetic relationship among the taxa to identify differential abundance patterns, which can be used to resolve contradicting functions reported by different studies.

 [Source](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-05027-9)

+10.1186/s12859-022-05027-9

 ---